gastonstat/gastonstat.github.io/_posts/2014-01-15-Center-data-in-R.md

 ### Using mean subtraction

-Finally, we can write a function that implements the algraic alternative in which the mean-vector is used to create the mean-matrix that is subtracted from the data:
+Finally, we can write a function that implements the algebraic alternative in which the mean-vector is used to create the mean-matrix that is subtracted from the data:

 {% highlight r %}
 # mean subtraction